 Four Research Programs are being undertaken during this extension period alongside a Commercialisation Program that includes clinical trials and research development.
 The Research Programs include:

-Hearing loss affects one in six Australians, and according to the 2006 Listen Hear!
-Report, hearing loss affects one in six Australians, and is projected to affect one quarter of the Australian population by 2050.
-It reduces people’s ability to communicate and in turn impacts on education, employment and relationships.
+Hearing loss affects one in six Australians, and is projected to affect one quarter of the Australian population by 2050, according to the 2006 Listen Hear!
+Report.
+Hearing loss reduces people’s ability to communicate and in turn impacts on education, employment and relationships.

 The HEARing Cooperative Research Centre (CRC) focuses an internationally unique, interdisciplinary collaboration of research, clinical, industry and educational organisations on the twin challenges of more effective prevention and improved remediation of hearing loss.
 Building on more than two decades of internationally competitive research and innovation, our work is driven by the end-user, for the end-user.